awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.CommonDBATasks.Logs.md

 # Working with Microsoft SQL Server Logs<a name="Appendix.SQLServer.CommonDBATasks.Logs"></a>

 You can use the Amazon RDS console to view, watch, and download SQL Server Agent logs and Microsoft SQL Server error logs\.

 ## Watching Log Files<a name="Appendix.SQLServer.CommonDBATasks.Logs.Watch"></a>

 If you view a log in the Amazon RDS console, you can see its contents as they exist at that moment\.
-Watching a log in the console opens it in a dynamic state so that you can see updates to it in near real time\.
+Watching a log in the console opens it in a dynamic state so that you can see updates to it in near\-real time\.

 Only the latest log is active for watching\.
-For example, suppose you have the logs shown following:
+For example, suppose you have the following logs shown:

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/logs.png)

 Only log/ERROR, as the most recent log, is being actively updated\.
 You can choose to watch others, but they are static and will not update\.

 ## Archiving Log Files<a name="Appendix.SQLServer.CommonDBATasks.Logs.Archive"></a>